 Themes in Sunstrum’s exhibitions explore “mythologies and theories of the creation of the universe” and the “co-reliant relationship between science and mythology”.

-Mary Sibande, sculptor, photographer, visual artist, is based in Johannesburg.
+Mary Sibande, sculptor, photographer, and visual artist, is based in Johannesburg.
 She received a Bachelor of Technology from the University of Johannesburg and was educated in Fine Arts at Witwatersrand Technikon.
 “Fascinated with fashion and fabric” she focuses on “questions of the body and how to reclaim the black female body in post-colonial, post-apartheid South Africa”.

 Sibande works through Sophie, an “alter-ego and sculptural figure who traverses the uncanny valleys of liminal space”.
 Sophie is a symbolic figure speaking for “femininity, blackness, labour, post-coloniality, and communities on the margin as a whole”.